kuznetckiy/pioneer-doc-en/module/optic.rst

 Optical flow module firmware update
 -------------------------------------

 To update the module firmware you should have Pioneer Station installed on your computer.
-Select "firmware update" in program's menu and follow the wizard instructions.
+Select **"Firmware update"** in program's menu and follow the wizard instructions.
 On "device choice" tab you will see both Pioneer Base and Optical flow module.
 Click the module checkbox and proceed.
 It is recommended to select "internal" firmware source.
 Wait for update to end, the quadcopter will be reloaded to standard mode.